thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

     &rarr; With *Pandoc*, you can be sure you’ve fit the template, and switch templates easily.

+- Lower ratio of markup to content in beamer presentations comparing to LaTeX.
+- Beautiful.
+- Pretty Math Equation - From my point of view as a researcher.

 ## Installation Guide

 **Integrated Software**